I re-read my damn blog and realized that nobody has a clue what the hell I am talking about. Let me start over.

 2. Only a fool takes up a fool’s argument.

 Incidentally, you know what my plans for the weekend were?
-I was going to stroll over to the Record Exchange and pick up my copy of the new Memento special edition they are holding for me.
+I was going to stroll over to the Record Store and pick up my copy of the new Memento special edition they are holding for me.
 I was going to take it home and watch it and all the special features I could find.
 I was going to do some damn laundry.
 I was going to sleep until three and watch SNL.
 I was going to go to Tom’s Diner like I did last year and enjoy the super bowl alone and eat some mozzarella cheesesticks.
 Not very important obligations, mind you.
 That’s why I agreed to go in the first place.